 - Send passwords un-hashed over the encrypted RPC and have the server take care of hashing when it is needed.

-#2 Updated by Carsten Friedrich about 10 years ago
+#2 Updated by Carsten Friedrich over 10 years ago

 HTTPS proxy can be used to address the first issue, the other two still remain: